-From flowers in the Mansion to the produce being used in recipes in the Cafe and Tearoom, the Walled Garden once again supplies the estate all year round.
+Since the 1990s we've been planning and working on the restoration of Attingham's Walled Garden and Orchard.
+From flowers in the Mansion to the produce being used in recipes in the Cafe and Tearoom, it now, once again supplies the estate all year round.
 You can even take a little bit of the Walled Garden back home with you as we sell freshly harvested produce in the Stables Shop.

 Admire the blooms in the borders and chat to the team about their tasks as they work.
 Our team of gardeners are happy to talk to you about the history of the Walled Garden and tell you more about our current garden projects.

 Spring is an important time of year in the garden as it’s when we start seeds off early in the glasshouses.
 We prepare the vegetable beds for planting and sow annual cut flowers for our raised hazel beds.
 As the weather warms, we transplant seedlings into the main garden, constantly weeding as everything starts to grow.

 The main task during the summer is to harvest our produce to use in the cafe and shop.
 We need to water the salad crops in the glasshouses (melons, tomatoes, cucumbers, aubergines and chillies), as well as pruning our various fruit trees.
 Of course, the grass also needs constant mowing and edging.

 September, October and November see the continuing harvesting of our produce for the cafe and shop.
 We also begin clearing the main vegetable and frameyard beds as plants die back.
 The orchard needs harvesting, as 37 varieties of apple require picking, pressing and juicing.